Adhura: Plot

-Strange occurrences at the Nilgiri Valley School seem to be related to 10-year-old new pupil Vedant.
-Adhiraj Jaisingh, an ex-student, will have to confront his actions from fifteen years ago when the class of 2007 comes together for its reunion.
+Strange occurrences at the Nilgiri Valley School appear to be connected to Vedant, a new 10-year-old pupil.
+Adhiraj Jaisingh, a former student, must confront actions from fifteen years ago when the class of 2007 reunites.
 But when Vedant and Adhiraj cross paths, the situation takes a terrifying turn.
-The lives of everyone on campus are in danger as a sinister secret starts to come out.
+The lives of everyone on campus are at risk as a sinister secret begins to surface.

 Episode 1: "Psycho Puppy Killer"

 The Dean of Nilgiri valley school dies under suspicious circumstances.
 While Vedant is being bullied by fellow students in the boarding school, they lock him up in a locker and he mysteriously comes out of it.There starts the series of mishaps in his surrounding.
 A puppy is killed and Vedant is found near with blood all over his clothes.
 Everyone starts to believe he is the killer while newly appointed dean asks counsellor, Supriya Ghosh to look after him as Vedant's parents disregard the fact that he is having hard time adjusting.

-Adhiraj flies in from US to school for reunion.
-There he meets his ex-batchmates including Malvika, who was his love interest in school, now married to Dev, but Ninad is missing and Adhiraj seems to be hiding some secrets.
+Adhiraj flies in from the US to attend the school reunion.
+There, he meets his former batchmates, including Malvika, his school-time love interest, who is now married to Dev.
+However, Ninad is missing, and Adhiraj appears to be hiding some secrets.

 Episode 2: "Shadow Boy"

-Ninad becomes friends with Adhiraj aka Aadhu who saves him from bullies at school.
-He creates a comic book world for himself by calling himself a shadow boy and savior as phoenix boy.
-All the grown ups have their own insecurities even after all these years.
+Ninad becomes friends with Adhiraj, also known as Aadhu, who saves him from bullies at school.
+Ninad creates a comic-book world for himself, calling himself the Shadow Boy and seeing Adhiraj as the Phoenix Boy, his savior.
+All the grown-ups carry their own insecurities, even after all these years.

-In the function when Adhiraj is called on stage, Vedant walks up to him and says something that disturbs him.
-Vedant faints and is kept under observation.
+During the function, when Adhiraj is called on stage, Vedant approaches him and says something that deeply disturbs him.
+Vedant then faints and is kept under observation.

 Episode 3: "If You Make Trouble, You Will Be Punished"

 On the last day of school, Malvika plans a surprise date for Adhiraj and gets stood up.
 That's when Dev takes advantage and eventually marries her.
 Ninad in the heat of moment tries to kiss Adhiraj and Adhiraj calls him names in rage.

-In present, Adhiraj goes to Kotagiri and gets to know from Ninad's parents that he is missing from 15 years and left a note stating his grandfather is not well while confirming Coach Vyas to be his guardian.
-Also, the case is closed with no results and police imposing to accept that Ninad left willingly and is not missing.
-When Adhiraj is back at school, Suyash commits suicide under unknown influence.
-On the way back to his room while Adhiraj has an anxiety attack, he sees Vedant walking up to him and confirming that he is fighting back.
+In the present, Adhiraj goes to Kotagiri and learns from Ninad’s parents that he has been missing for 15 years.
+Ninad left a note saying his grandfather was unwell and confirming Coach Vyas as his guardian.
+The case was closed with no results, and the police insisted that Ninad left willingly and was not considered missing.

+Back at school, Suyash commits suicide under unknown influence.
+While returning to his room, Adhiraj has an anxiety attack and sees Vedant approaching him, confirming that Vedant is fighting back.